Georgia-Tech-Junior-Design-331/Healthcare-Office-Scheduler/README.md

 GT Junior Design Team 331's project.
 We are building a scheduler for health offices to manage and communicate with their patients.

-# Code Review Manifest
-First, switch to the **sprint4 branch**, which has our latest work.

-We reccomend that you **review the web/office folder** and its possibly its direct dependencies in the **modules folder** (excluding the examples folder).
-This contains our frontend code for the office side of our application, which allows health office workers to create and manage appointments and patients.
-Each subfolder contains the code for a specific page.
-We are using HTML, Javascript, and React.

 # Release Notes